momentohq/public-dev-docs/docs/cache/develop/integrations/sequelize.md

 ## Examples

-Ready to jump in?
+Ready to jump in and explore more functionalities?
 You can also get started with our [examples](https://github.com/momentohq/momento-sequelize-cache/tree/main/examples) by forking the repo and running the example:

 ```bash
 git clone https://github.com/momentohq/momento-sequelize-cache